Week 2 Introduction

 What happens on my first day?

-Your first day at Emmanuel is Monday 7 September.
-You will be expected to arrive between 8.00 am and 8.15 am.
-You will enter college via the reception where you will be greeted by members of staff and sixth formers.
-All new students will be guided to the main hall where you will line up in your tutor groups.
-A register will be taken and once everyone has arrived, each tutor group will be taken to the Sport’s Hall for their first whole school assembly.
+The first day at Emmanuel is Wednesday 8th September 2021.
+Students will be expected to arrive between 8.25 am.
+They will enter college via the quadrangle gates just off of Consett Road where they will be greeted by members of staff.
+All new students will be guided to the main hall where they will line up in your tutor groups.
+A register will be taken and once everyone has arrived, each tutor group will be taken to their tutor groups for the live stream of Good Morning Emmanuel.

-After Assembly, you will spend some time with your tutor group.
-During this time, you will get your timetable, study file and spend some time getting to know one another.
-Your form tutor will go over some of the routines of the day and your first week.
+After Assembly, the students will be given the opportunity to spend some time with their tutor group.
+During this time, they will get their timetable, study file and spend some time getting to know their tutor and the students in their class.
+Form tutors will use this time to look at routines for the week and what they can expect for the duration of their first week.

 What do I need to bring on my first day?

-- You should come in full college uniform which should be fully labelled
+- Full college uniform which should be fully labelled

-- Your bag with essential equipment (see below)
+- Their bag with essential equipment – this must be a plain, dark colour with minimal logos (see below)

-- Bus fare money (If you are getting public transport)
+- Bus fare money (If they are getting public transport)

-- You do not need to bring your PE Kit
+- Students do not need to bring their PE Kit on the first day

-- A blue or black pen (and a spare)
+- A blue or black pen plus spares

 - A green pen